utkarsh-alpuria/MultiBOTs-App/README.md

 - **`pages/2_PDF-Bot.py`**: A specialized bot that allows you to upload a PDF file and ask questions related to its content.

-- **`pages/3_Tool-Bot.py`**: A tool/function calling bot that the use google generative AI function calling to tell current weather and news.
+- **`pages/3_Tool-Bot.py`**: A tool/function calling bot that use google generative AI function calling to tell current weather and news.

 ## 🚀 How to Run